NCAR/PyCECT/docs/source/pyEnsSum.rst

 (Note: to generate a summary file for POP-ECT, you must use pyEnsSumPop.py, which has its own corresponding instructions)

-*pyEnsSum.py uses the following:*

- * pyEnsSum.py: A script that generates an ensemble summary file from a collection of CESM output files.

- * pyEnsLib.py: A Library python script used by pyEnsSum.py

- * excluded_varlist.json: An example of a variable list that will be excluded from reading and processing

- * included_varlist.json: An example of a variable list that will be included for reading and processing
- * empty_excluded.json: An empty exclude variable list, useful as a template for listing variables to exclude

 To use pyEnsSum:
 --------------------
 *Note: compatible with python 3*